varunoberoi/deepstream.io-website-old/pages/docs/client.event.md

 optional: false
 desc: A function that will be called whenever the event is emitted

-Subscribe to an event emitted by this or any of the other clients
+Subscribe to an event emitted by this or any of the other clients.

 unsubscribe( event, callback );
 -----------------------------